-We will then ask you for some more information about your symptoms, possible COVID-19 cases in your household, where you are receiving your care, any clinical measurements, whether you have had a vaccine and any past COVID-19 tests and their results.
+We will then ask you for some more information about you/your child's symptoms, possible COVID-19 cases in your household, where you are receiving your care, any clinical measurements, whether you have had a vaccine and any past COVID-19 tests and their results.
 This will either be completed by you on the electronic device or asked by the researcher and recorded electronically.
-We will also want to know about your general health and may look at information in your health records.
+We will also want to know about your or your child's general health and may look at information in your health records.
 All of this information will be stored securely and confidentially.

-You will normally receive at least two tests for COVID-19.
+You or your child will normally receive at least two tests for COVID-19.

-You will get the standard test which is used in the UK to see whether you have current COVID-19.
+Adults (\geq 16) and children will get the standard test which is used in the UK to see whether you have current COVID-19.
 This is a nose and/or mouth swab.
-Your doctor or nurse may do these tests in the GP practice, or you may be given the kit to do it yourself in the GP practice or at home.
-These standard tests are sent to a Public Health England (PHE) national laboratory (lab) for analysis.
+Your doctor or nurse may do these tests in the GP practice, or you may be given the kit to do it yourself or for your child in the GP practice or at home.
+These standard tests are sent to a UK Health Security Agency (UKHSA) national laboratory (lab) for analysis.
 You will have this test as part of your care whether or not you take part in the study.
 We would ask that we can be informed of the results, to compare to the other tests.